HannahIgboke/365-Data-Science-Learning-data-challenge/README.md

 7. Which are the countries with the most students registered?
 Does this number scale proportionally with the number of minutes watched per country?

 # Tools used for Analysis
-Data preparation anD analysis: Structured Query Language(SQL)
+Data preparation and analysis: Structured Query Language(SQL)

 Data visualization: Microsoft Power BI